 It is important for housing providers to be familiar with fire safety legislation and to understand its administration and enforcement.

 In Ontario, fire safety is governed by the Fire Protection and Prevention Act, 1997 (FPPA).
-The Ontario Fire Code is a regulation under this act.
-The Ontario Fire Marshal's Office administers both the act and its regulations, while local fire departments are responsible for their enforcement.
+The Fire Code is a regulation under this Act.
+The Office of the Fire Marshal (OFM) administers both the Act and its regulations, while local fire departments are responsible for their enforcement.

 Fire safety knowledge is an important part of complying with the legislation and maintaining safe buildings.
 Housing providers must also know their responsibilities to create and enforce a fire plan and conduct fire drills.